The polytope of all $q$-rank functions: Preliminaries

 The definition of $q$-polymatroid appeared in different forms in the literature.
 In \cite[Def.
-2.1]{gluesing2022independent} the same definition occurs with the only difference that the rank function takes only rational values.
-In this case we talk about \textbf{rational $q$-polymatroids}.
+2.1]{gluesing2022independent} the rank function is defined as in \Cref{def:rank_axioms}, with the sole difference that it takes only rational values; in this case we talk about \textbf{rational $q$-polymatroids}.
 Fundamental concepts regarding rational $q$-polymatroids have been investigated in \cite{gluesing2022q} and \cite{gluesing2022independent}.
-A number $\mu\in\mathbb{Q}_{\geq 0}$ is called a \textbf{denominator of $\rho$ and $\mathcal{M}$} if $\mu \rho(X) \in \mathbb{N}_0$ for all $X\in\mL(E)$.
+A number $\mu\in\mathbb{Q}_{\geq 0}$ is called a \textbf{denominator of $\rho$} (and $\mathcal{M}$) if $\mu \rho(X) \in \mathbb{N}_0$ for all $X\in\mL(E)$.
 The smallest denominator is called the \textbf{principal denominator}.
 A $q$-polymatroid with principal denominator $1$ (i.e., $\rho(X)\in\mathbb{N}_0$ for all $X$) is a $q$-matroid.